 The Foundation is an equal opportunity employer that offers a competitive salary and excellent benefits and working conditions.

 Foundation Benefits: A Summary

-The Andrew W. Mellon Foundation benefits program is intended to offer employees multiple choices in high-quality benefit plans, comprehensive core benefits, and the flexibility to choose optional benefits.
-The Foundation seeks to provide employees with the benefits that best fit their needs and the needs of their families.
+The Foundation's benefits program is intended to offer employees multiple choices in high-quality benefit plans, comprehensive core benefits, and the flexibility to choose optional benefits.
+We seek to provide employees with the benefits that best fit their needs and the needs of their families.
 Current benefits include: